AbisoyeAlli/AbisoyeAlli/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="50px"> My name is ABISOYE

-Abisoye is a frontend engineer and technical writer passionate about helping people understand complex technologies by creating useful interfaces, making accessible web applications, and working with new web technologies.
+Abisoye is a frontend developer passionate about helping people understand products by creating useful interfaces, and making accessible web applications.
+He loves building open and inclusive communities, he does this through the Open Source community Africa where he currently volunteers as a Chapter Lead.

-The thrill of solving complex problems keeps him going.
-When he is not coding, you can find him drafting an article about his latest discovery.
+He has a background in Building construction technology.
+As a building technologist, He has been thoroughly trained in ascertaining buildability of architectural designs and ensuring it is built according to specifications.
+This background partly influenced his decision to be a frontend developer, where he can develop to the last detail any given design.

 [![Abisoye's github stats](https://github-readme-stats.vercel.app/api/?username=AbisoyeAlli&show_icons=true&theme=radical)](https://github.com/AbisoyeAlli/github-readme-stats)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AbisoyeAlli&layout=compact&theme=dark)](https://github.com/AbisoyeAlli/github-readme-stats)